poopierosary/skeleton/README.md

 # skeleton
 Angular 2 structure base set up to develop/build on the go with a defined structure.
+Angular 2 boilerplate with using gulp to compile a build.
 >> You can clone this git repo and start developing or navigate through it to see how it is structed.

 ## Requirements